dimits-ts/coffee-ui/documentation/report.md

 phases, while respecting the non-functional requirements set in Cycle 1.
 - Implementing all the graphical changes outlined in the current verification cycle.

+By implementing video tutorials and by employing a TTS service in our application, we hope to accommodate the elderly in particular, as both of these features are intuitive for new users, even those not familiar with technology.

 ### Non-functional Requirements
 We use this cycle to strictly enforce compliance with our existing non-functional requirements.
-This is made more effective by using feedback from a variety of verification sources we have acquired so far (group presentation, interviews, testing with the functional prototype and questionnaires).
+This is made more effective by using feedback from a variety of verification sources we have acquired so far.
 Our core non-functional requirements remain the same.

 ### Verification